mariadb-corporation/mariadb-connector-j/documentation/plugin/GSSAPI.md

 Database server will wait for a ticket associated for the principal defined in user ('userOne@EXAMPLE').
 That mean on client, user must have obtained a TGT beforehand.

+As part of the security context establishment, the driver will initiate a context that will be authenticated by database.
+Database also be authenticated back to the driver ("mutual authentication").

 ### GSSAPI configuration
 #### Java system properties